 Each input unit has an activation value that represents some feature external to the net.
 An input unit sends its activation value to each of the hidden units to which it is connected.
 Each of these hidden units calculates its own activation value depending on the activation values it receives from the input units.
 This signal is then passed on to output units or to another layer of hidden units.
 Those hidden units compute their activation values in the same way, and send them along to their neighbors.
 Eventually the signal at the input units propagates all the way through the net to determine the activation values at all the output units.

 The pattern of activation set up by a net is determined by the weights, or strength of connections between the units.
-Weights may be both positive or negative.
+Weights may be either positive or negative.
 A negative weight represents the inhibition of the receiving unit by the activity of a sending unit.
 The activation value for each receiving unit is calculated according a simple activation function.
 Activation functions vary in detail, but they all conform to the same basic plan.
 The function sums together the contributions of all sending units, where the contribution of a unit is defined as the weight of the connection between the sending and receiving units times the sending unit's activation value.
 This sum is usually modified further, for example, by adjusting the activation sum to a value between 0 and 1 and/or by setting the activation to zero unless a threshold level for the sum is reached.
 Connectionists presume that cognitive functioning can be explained by collections of units that operate in this way.
 Since it is assumed that all the units calculate pretty much the same simple activation function, human intellectual accomplishments must depend primarily on the settings of the weights between the units.

 The kind of net illustrated above is called a feed forward net.
 Activation flows directly from inputs to hidden units and then on to the output units.
 More realistic models of the brain would include many layers of hidden units, and recurrent connections that send signals back from higher to lower levels.
-Such recurrence is necessary in order to explain such cognitive features as short term memory.
+Such recurrence is necessary in order to explain such cognitive features as short-term memory.
 In a feed forward net, repeated presentations of the same input produce the same output every time, but even the simplest organisms habituate to (or learn to ignore) repeated presentation of the same stimulus.
 Connectionists tend to avoid recurrent connections because little is understood about the general problem of training recurrent nets.
 However Elman (1991) and others have made some progress with simple recurrent nets, where the recurrence is tightly constrained.